In order to access data, submit your analysis jobs to the Grid, and access some restricted web pages, you will need to:

 is a hidden directory because it begins with a period and therefore normally isn’t listed when you call thels

 command.
-To see hidden files and directories, add the-a
+To see hidden files and directories, use the-a

 .